hiteshwar21/LegalLogix/README.md

-# Themis - Legal Counsel System
+# LegalLogix - Intelligent Digital solution for all courtroom things
-The main idea is to create a web app for lawyers to intelligently create/manage digital records of all of his clients.
-It'll help him store legal documents and extract useful information from all these documents.
+The goal is to develop a comprehensive solution for lawyers, enabling them to efficiently create and manage digital records for their clients.
+This all-in-one platform will facilitate the storage of legal documents and provide intelligent extraction of valuable information from these documents.
+It aims to streamline the workflow and enhance the working process for advocates.

-# Requirement:
-Management system for easy working of advocates.

 # Target Group:
 - Independent lawyers